onestsam/snort2pfcd/README.md

 <p style="margin-left:6%;">The snort intrusion detection
-system monitors network traffic and will generate an alert if this traffic matches a rule for a type of malicious activity. <b>snort2pfcd</b> monitors this alert file and can then add the offending ip address to a packet filter block table. <b>snort2pfcd</b> provides the above options for the
+system monitors network traffic and will generate an alert if this traffic matches a rule for a type of noteworthy activity. <b>snort2pfcd</b> monitors this alert file and can then add the offending ip address to a packet filter block table. <b>snort2pfcd</b> provides the above options for the